Rachel Roy: Celebrity clients

-Clients include Michelle Obama, Diane Sawyer, Kate Hudson, Jennifer Garner, Kim Kardashian, Iman, Lucy Liu, Sharon Stone, Tyra Banks, Wendy Williams, and Penélope Cruz.
+Clients include Michelle Obama, Diane Sawyer, Kate Hudson, Jennifer Garner, Kim Kardashian, Iman, Lucy Liu, Sharon Stone, Tyra Banks, Wendy Williams, Penélope Cruz, and Melania Trump.

 Personal life

-Rachel Roy and Damon Dash married in late 2004, or in 2005, and have two daughters.
+Rachel Roy divorced her first husband Yinka Dare, before his death from cardiac arrhythmia in 2004.
+Rachel and Damon Dash married in late 2004, or in 2005, and have two daughters.
 She filed for divorce in 2009.
 In April 2015, Roy was awarded sole custody of both daughters; she filed for an order of protection against Dash.
 The court granted Roy and her daughters a three-year restraining order against Dash.
 Days later, Dash filed a lawsuit against her, alleging breach of fiduciary duties and other claims related to Royale Etenia, a fashion company they founded during their marriage.